harness/developer-hub/docs/chaos-engineering/chaos-faults/load/load.md

 <accordion color="green">
     <summary>Use cases</summary>
-This fault determines the resilience of the application under a load.
+This fault determines the resilience of the application under a generated load.
 It determines how quickly the application scales or recovers to avoid such failure.
 </accordion>

 </FaultDetailsCard>